Sitecore/Sitecore.Demo.XmCloud.PlaySummit/docs/website.md

 .\personalize-pull.ps1 -token your_personalize_token
 ```

-You can find the token by inspecting network requests in Chrome to the following url: `https://api-engage-us.sitecorecloud.io/v3/flowDefinitions/...` while browsing the variants in Pages.
+You can find the token by inspecting network requests (look for the 'Authorization' header) in Chrome to the following url: `https://api-engage-us.sitecorecloud.io/v3/flowDefinitions/...` while browsing the variants in Pages.
 Optional `scope` parameter can be also used in case you use PAGES_PERSONALIZE_SCOPE environment variable in your XM Cloud environment.

 ### Sitecore Platform Project